Nations

 China has reduced sulphur dioxide emissions by more than two-thirds in the last 15 years

-Offshore oil rig at sunset
+Offshore oil rig at sunset, for article on offshore drilling ban

 Biden permanently bans offshore drilling in 625 million acres of ocean